Shin Megami Tensei V: Plot

 The protagonist gains keys from the former Bethel deities to access the Temple of Eternity, which holds the Throne of Creation.
-At this point, the protagonist can side with either Ichiro or Yuzuru or agree with Yakumo's goal to destroy the Throne; the latter choice causes Tao to abandon him.
+At this point, the protagonist can side with either Dazai or Yuzuru or agree with Yakumo's goal to destroy the Throne; the latter choice causes Tao to abandon him.
 Regardless of choice, all the other candidates are killed, and the protagonist ascends to the Throne.
 If the protagonist completes certain side missions and sides with Yakumo, Nüwa reveals an alternate possibility of using the Throne to create a world free of gods and demons, which Tao is willing to support.
 In all but the ending where the Throne is destroyed, Lucifer grants his Knowledge to the protagonist in a final battle so the new world will potentially be everlasting.

 In the Vengeance storyline, Yoko accompanies the protagonist for much of their journey, and the Qadištu interfere with events while gathering power to awaken the goddess Tiamat, whose overthrow by Marduk led to the Throne of Creation's role in managing the world.
-Sahori falls to an attack by Lilith, Miyazu is briefly kidnapped by Eisheth before finding sanctuary with a sympathetic demon, while Mastema blesses Ichiro to fight within Da'at after Agrat spreads a plague of agony.
+Sahori falls to an attack by Lilith, Miyazu is briefly kidnapped by Eisheth before finding sanctuary with a sympathetic demon, while Mastema blesses Dazai to fight within Da'at after Agrat spreads a plague of agony.
 The Qadištu succeed in gathering the required energy and completing Tiamat's summoning by sacrificing the protagonist and themselves.
 Tiamat's awakening devastates Da'at and kills Nüwa.
 Tao and Aogami sacrifice themselves to save the protagonist, and Yoko awakens as a goddess carrying Lilith's will to destroy and remake the world free of ruling gods.

-In the aftermath, Ichiro and Abdiel kill Yuzuru, and Koshimizu merges with the protagonist to restore his Nahobino form.
+In the aftermath, Dazai and Abdiel kill Yuzuru, and Koshimizu merges with the protagonist to restore his Nahobino form.
 Tao, in her goddess form, guides the protagonist to the Temple of Eternity, seeking to restore and preserve the world while granting everyone a chance at happiness.
-On the way, he is forced to kill Ichiro and Abdiel.
+On the way, he is forced to kill Dazai and Abdiel.
 Depending on the protagonist's choices during the game, he sides with either Tao or Yoko to support their respective goals.
 In both routes, Tiamat attacks either at Yoko's or Mastema's command.
 Aogami is freed from Tiamat and reunites with the protagonist to defeat her, while Koshimizu dies saving the chosen heroine.
 After a final fight, either with the primal Tehom in Tao's route or Mastema in Yoko's route, the protagonist creates a new world with Lucifer granting his Knowledge as before.